morganpartee/docker_class/2_Simplest_Docker/readme.md

 # Let's pack this thing up!

-We'll put this app in a dockerfile.
+We'll put this app in a docker container, by writing a dockerfile.

 Docker will package this app, install the packages we need (if we need them), and run the flask app.

-We can even make this more production ready with GUnicorn if we want!

 Check out the `dockerfile` in this dir to see!
 Note there is no extension, that is normal.